Complying with NYC Fair Workweek Laws 2024

 Advanced Notice on Scheduling

-Schedules are the framework for an employee’s day-to-day life, serving as a guideline to their commutes, child care, and more.
-The advanced notice rules aim to protect employees from last-minute changes to schedules.
+Schedules play a key role in managing employees’ day-to-day lives, affecting commutes, child care and other personal plans.
+The advance notice rules aim to protect employees from last-minute changes to schedules.

 Scheduling Penalties: Changes to the Date or Time of a Work Shift